HorizenLabs/moria/README.md

 _Note about parallel builds using `-j`: if not specified the exact number of parallel tasks, the compiler will spawn as many as the cores available.
 That may cause OOM errors if the build is executed on a host with a large number of cores but a relatively small amount of RAM.
 To work around this, either specify `-jn` where `n` is the number of parallel tasks you want to allow or remove `-j` completely.
-Typically, for Moria each compiler job requires 4GB of RAM.
-So, if your total RAM is 16GB, for example, then `-j4` should be OK, while `-j8` is probably not.
+Typically, for Moria each compiler job requires up to 4GB of RAM.
+So if, for example, your total RAM is 16GB then `-j4` should be OK, while `-j8` is probably not.
 It also means that you need a machine with at least 4GB RAM to compile Moria._

-Now you can run the unit tests.
-There's one for core and one for node.
+Now you can run the unit tests (if you have chosen to build them.
+There's one for `core` and one for `node`.
 ```shell
 ./cmd/test/core_test
 ./cmd/test/node_test